rgitrepo/kubernetes-beginner-to-pro/docs/day8/taints-and-tolerations.md

 ---
 ### 6. Master Node - Tainted by Default
 We've been talking about Worker Nodes mostly.
-But we also have a Master Node in a cluster, which is also like any other node has all the capabilites of hosting a pod plus it runs all the management software.
+But we also have a Master Node in a cluster, which is also like any other node and has all the capabilites of hosting a pod plus it runs all the management software.
 If you haven't noticed, the scheduler doesn't schedule any pods on the master node.
 Why is that?
-When the kubernetes cluster is first setup a taint is set on Master Node automatically that prevents any pods from being scheduled on this node.
+When the kubernetes cluster is first setup a taint is set on master node automatically that prevents any pods from being scheduled on this node.
 You can see this as well as modify this behiour if required.
-However, a best practice is to no deploy an application workload on the Master Node.
+However, a best practice is to no deploy an application workload on the master node.

 **To see the tain on master node**